 Workshops will focus on how to address food insecurity on campus.
 There are four focus areas to choose.
 In each focus area workshop, participants and facilitator will work collaboratively to share innovative approaches and develop an action plan for their campus.

-Workshop Three: Emergency funding
+Workshop Three: Innovative Approaches to Emergency Aid

 The workshop facilitators are four national experts on food insecurity issues:

 Hannah Miller is the state director for Rise Michigan.
 Rise is a student-led advocacy organization that fights for free college tuition while also working to make sure college students have access to food and housing.
 Prior to joining Rise, Hannah worked to increase food access throughout the greater Detroit area.
 Hannah graduated from Michigan State University in 2014 and now lives in Detroit, Michigan.

 Rachel Sumekh is the Founder & CEO of Swipe Out Hunger.
 The organization is the leading nonprofit in addressing hunger amongst college students.
 Her work has been recognized by The Obama White House and landed her on Forbes' 30 Under 30 list.

 Meredith Song is currently a third-year at the University of Minnesota Twin Cities studying Genetics and Gender, Women, and Sexuality Studies.
 She has been leading the Swipe Out Hunger Chapter at UMN since 2018 and is involved in several student-led initiatives to address college food insecurity.